DamienFremont/damienfremont.com-blog-labs/20170529-js-react-material-express-setting_up_a_project/README.md

 A lot of these tools are not required to use React.
-But using ES6, JSX and watchmode is more more productive (and Redux, Babel, etc).
+But using ES6, JSX is more productive.

 ## Stack